 Learn more about applying to sponsor your spouse, partner or children or family sponsorship online.

-If you have a disability, enrol with the Access Service (by mid-June if you are arriving in September or by mid-December if you are arriving in January) to avoid delays in implementing your academic accommodations.
+If you have a disability, register with the Academic Accommodations (by mid-June if you are arriving in September or by mid-December if you are arriving in January) to avoid delays in implementing your academic accommodations.

-To better prepare for your university studies, take part in the Access Service’s Transition Program during the summer as well as the entire academic year.
+To better prepare for your university studies, take part in the Academic Accommodations’ Transition Program during the summer as well as the entire academic year.
 This program introduces you to the postsecondary learning environment, to smooth the academic transition from high school to university.

-Learn more about the Access Service, including its services and enrolment process, and the documents you need to submit along with your request for academic accommodations.
+Learn more about the Academic Accommodations, including its services and registration process, and the documents you need to submit along with your request for academic accommodations.

 Get to know the important dates and deadlines related to your academic program, including the start and end date of every term, the deadlines for enrolment and payment of tuition fees, exam periods, convocation dates, statutory holidays, breaks and special events for both undergraduate and graduate students.
 Throughout your degree, it will be your responsibility to know the deadlines and submit your documents and assignments on time.